neurologic/Comparative-Animal-Behavior/syllabus.md

 :align: center
 :::

-**<font color="green">Weekly In-Class Work</font>** *20%*
+**<font color="green">Peer Work</font>** *20%*
 Due each Friday by midnight.
-Each week the group scribe (a rotating role) will be responsible for uploading the work that your group did in class (this can include consulting the manager to deligate task completion if necessary).
+Each week the group scribe (a rotating role) is responsible for uploading a specific subset of the work that your group did in class (this can include consulting the manager to deligate task completion if necessary).
 The purpose of the in-class work is to enable you to develop concepts and deepen your understanding of those concepts through exploration and discussion.
-Interactions among students and between students and the instructor are intentionally assessment-oriented (not *evaluative*).
-This work will be graded either **0:missing**, **1:incomplete**, **2:complete *but***, or **3:complete**.
+Interactions among students and between students and the instructor are intentionally assessment-oriented (*formative*, not *summative*).
+This work will be graded either **0:missing**, **1:incomplete/insufficient**, or **3:complete**.
 Your final score at the end of the semester will reflect a cumulative sum of your scores on each submission.
-Added to this score will be CR/U for any in-class assessments.
+Added to this score will be CR/U for any additional in-class assessments.

+***Attendence*** in classroom sessions is mandatory.
+If unforseeable emergency comes up, please reach out as soon as possible so that we can make a plan.

-**<font color="orange">Cumulative Exam</font>** *60%*
+**<font color="orange">Summative Exam</font>** *60%*
-[Due (approximately) every other week by Monday at midnight](../assessment-sum/cumulative-exam).
+[Due (approximately) every other week by Monday at midnight](../assessment-sum/summative-assessment).
 Instead of one or two big exams, you will have smaller bi-weekly assignments.
 The points you earn on each of these assignments will be tallied toward your total exam score for the semester.
 The due dates may be subject to change if there are major shifts in the daily schedule due to the differing needs of each particular class as your unique class moves through the material.
-The due dates are listed in the [Cumulative Exam tab](../assessment-sum/cumulative-exam).
+The due dates are listed in the [Summative Assessment tab](../assessment-sum/summative-assessment).

 **<font color="purple">Capstone</font>** *20%*
-Due by midnight on the first day of final exams (Dec 13).
+Due by midnight on the first day of final exams (May 16).
 Your work throughout the semester builds toward your [Capstone assignment](../assessment-sum/capstone): a media project (written, audio, video, etc) that summarizes the current scientific understanding of a specific animal behavior through Tinbergen's four levels of analysis: ontogeny, mechanism, phylogeny and adaptive value.

-***Attendence*** in classroom sessions is mandatory.
-If unforseeable emergency comes up, please reach out as soon as possible so that we can make a plan.
+**Bias-UP your grade**
+You can bias your final grade higher by significantly contributing to the course resource.
+Use the ISSUES link to open a discussion, issue, or topic in the course's github repository.
+This can include minor things like catching an editing mistake, to suggestions for re-wording of questions or explanations, to additions of new examples that explore course concepts.
+If you end up teatering between a B+ and and A- for your final grade, your contributions via the issues link would be the way to have the grade "biased upward".

 ## Other